ZwEin27/review-id-extractor/README.md

 # dig-review-id-extractor

-a review id extractor 2016 MEMEX hackathon
+a review id extractor for DIG group in 2016 MEMEX hackathon